EvaSennrich/Project1/README.md

 ### Shout out

 Give a shout out to somebody from your cohort that especially helped you during your project.
 This can be a fellow peer, instructor, TA, mentor, etc.
-Shout out to my instrcutor and TA's who are always making their best to make us understand the topics!!
+Shout out to my instrcutor and TA's who are always making their best to make sure that we understand the topics!!